 - British Association for Behavioural and Cognitive Psychotherapies (BABCP) list of accredited CBT therapists and contact information

 Infographics from National Suicide Prevention Alliance (NSPA) – Local Suicide Prevention Resources

-Office for national statistics – Suicides in the UK: 2017 registrations
+Office for national statistics – Suicides in England and Wales: 2019 registrations